The Snow College Faculty Senate represents the faculty in the policy-making process

 duration of said Senate member’s term by election or appointment in that senator’s

-division, community, or by an all-faculty election for an at-large position.
+division, community, or by an all-faculty election for an additional position.

 - A member of the Senate who is unable to attend a regularly scheduled Senate meeting